-When fighting fraud many ignore the human element and that’s a mistake.
-While we can’t get into the mind of the white collar criminal, we can take a closer look at high-profile individuals who have perpetrated massive fraud at corporations and instances of fraud identified in practice, as well as some research, to help is identify a pattern of similar behavioral elements common to white-collar crooks and cultural elements common to their environments.
+When fighting fraud, many ignore the human element, and that’s a mistake.
+While we can’t get into the mind of the white-collar criminal, we can take a closer look at high-profile individuals who have perpetrated massive fraud at corporations and instances of fraud identified in practice, as well as some research, to help us identify a pattern of similar behavioral elements common to white-collar crooks and cultural elements common to their environments.

-Anti-fraud programs that take into account the behavioral and environmental factors that are common among white-collar crooks and their environments are more likely to either deter bad behavior or detect it a timely manner.
+Anti-fraud programs that consider the behavioral and environmental factors common among white-collar crooks and their environments are more likely to deter bad behavior or detect it promptly.

 Following are some “key elements” often associated with individuals who are more likely than others to commit fraud.

 Next week I will lay out the settings in which fraud is more likely to occur.

 The presence in a company of any single element is not enough to indicate fraud.
 But the combination – any combination – of these elements increases the risk of fraud.

 Individuals who exhibit or have a combination of the following social characteristics might be more likely than others to stray from the straight and narrow.
 Detecting fraud is further complicated because many of these behavioral elements are the same ones that tend to make executives successful.

 Lack of a Moral Compass